Lifelong Learning at Ripon Cathedral

 - Strengthen the relationship with the Diocesan Board of Education and the Education

 - Team which is mutually supportive and builds on our relative areas of expertise.

 - Use Thorpe Prebend House more for educationally based activities.

 - Establish an Education advisory group with Head Teacher / Principal representation from local primary and secondary schools, further education establishments, and the Diocesan Education Team.
 This will inform the ongoing development of our educational offer.

 Our Education Team

 Responsible for developing the Cathedral’s presence and influence in the region with rural and military communities through outreach, support and celebration.
 Canon Barry leads the Cathedral’s education department and is responsible for its development and resourcing.
-As the Area Dean of Ripon he leads and supports the clergy and parishes of Ripon Deanery pastorally and in mission and ministry. [email protected]
+He can be contacted on [email protected]